RACINE PUBLIC LIBRARY

 - Matricula Consular Card issued by Mexico

 Expired identification will not be accepted.
 If the identification does not show current address, additional proof of address showing name and residence address must be provided.
-The library accepts the following to show address:
+RPL accepts the following to show address:

 - Postmarked mail from last 30 days